Ultimate Augusta Real Estate Investing Guide for 2026

 Mortgage Note Investing

-Purchasing mortgage notes (loans) pays off when the note can be acquired for a lower amount than the remaining balance.
-This way, the purchaser becomes the lender to the original lender’s client.
+Investing in mortgage notes (loans) is successful when the mortgage loan can be acquired for a lower amount than the remaining balance.
+When this happens, the note investor becomes the debtor's mortgage lender.

-At some point, you may accrue a mortgage note portfolio and find yourself needing time to handle your loans on your own.
-If this develops, you could select from the best loan servicing companies in Augusta ME which will make you a passive investor.
+At some time, you might grow a mortgage note collection and find yourself needing time to manage your loans on your own.
+In this event, you may want to hire one of mortgage loan servicers in ME that would basically convert your portfolio into passive cash flow.

 Foreclosure Rates